 Steve is lurking around the hallway near the maintenance office.
 He opens the door and finds it empty.
 He then sticks a big wad of gum inside the door lock.
 A caper is imminent!

 Later that night, Steve returns.
 He slips inside the maintenance office and checks out the collection of keys.
-Hutch immediately catches him in the act, and correctly assumes that he's looking for the master key to the school.
-He pulls it out of his pocket to taunt Steve.
-Steve begs him not to rat him out and offers a $100 bribe, which Hutch takes.
-Hutch informs him that if he ponies up even more cash, he can buy himself a legacy key.
-Steve is startled that Hutch knows all about the illicit tradition.
+Hutch immediately catches him in the act and correctly assumes that he's looking for the master key to the school, and pulls it out of his pocket to taunt Steve.
+Steve begs him not to rat him out and offers a $100 bribe, which Hutch is happy to accept.
+He then informs Steve that if he ponies up even more cash, he can buy himself a legacy key...and Steve is all, "Wuh?", startled that Hutch knows all about the illicit tradition.

 David's/Kelly's house.
 Kelly enters the bathroom while David is plucking his facial hairs.
 She apologizes for giving him such a hard time about seeing her naked and tells him she has some ideas about how to make things run smoother regarding their bathroom use.
 And because she gave him so much grief about seeing her naked, she has a special, private treat for him.
 She turns on the water in the shower, eyes him sexily as she pulls the scrunchy out of her hair, and makes it look like she's about to do a strip tease.
 But when she opens her bathrobe, she's wearing very unsexy, plaid, full length pajamas.
 She cheekily wishes him pleasant dreams, wraps her bathrobe around her, and flounces out of the room.